Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lower Bound

+In this section, we present the proof of the lower bound shown in Theorem \ref{theorem:lowerbound}.
+While the work \citet{2020Mechanism} studies the lower bound for the bandit setting, we remark that deriving the lower bound for our problem is non-trivial, which requires different constructions and proof techniques from that of this earlier work.
+Specifically, our work focuses on the setting of the stochastic rewards and invalidates the Gaussian reward construction in the proof of Theorem 1 in \citet{2020Mechanism} because of the bounded reward assumption in our MDP setting.
+We use a different construction with the Bernoulli reward and apply a different anti-concentration analysis.
+Moreover, our lower bound considers the linear function approximation and the transition dynamics along the finite horizon in the MDP model which cannot be covered by the bandit setting.

-In this section, we first state some preliminary results.
-The following lemma decomposes the utilities of the seller and agent $i$ according to Markov VCG mechanism. \begin{lemma} When the actions and prices are chosen according to Markov VCG mechanism, then
+We first show several important lemmas for the proof of Theorem \ref{theorem:lowerbound}.
+The following lemma translates the utilities of the seller and agent $i$ into the differences between the value functions according to Markov VCG mechanism. \begin{lemma} When the actions and prices are chosen according to the Markov VCG mechanism, we have

-\end{lemma} \begin{proof} We can deduce the above results just by the definition of the utilities of the agents and the seller.
+\end{lemma} \begin{proof} We can deduce the above results by the definition of the utilities of the agents and the seller.
 For the utility of agent $i$, we have

 For the utility of the seller, we have